 The following routine amendments are made to the initial estimates produced from HMRC data, to take account of alternative data sources and expert advice.

 Industrial roundwood, chips & particles

-• For exports, HMRC quantity estimates are replaced with data obtained by the Forestry Commission from businesses that export roundwood or chips.
+For exports, HMRC quantity estimates are replaced with data obtained by Forest Research from businesses that export softwood roundwood or chips.
 This provides consistency with UK timber statistics.

 Sawnwood